servusdei2018/TankistOnline/README.md

 ## UPDATES

+### Public Server Operational!

+**Come on over** and checkout our new public server at tankistonline.mooo.com!
+Note that this is a new domain and it will take a couple hours for the domain to resolve.

 ### Version 0.2 Alpha Released!

 **Version 0.2 Alpha is now available!** If you experience any bugs or have any questions, please